GenomeDK/genomedk-docs/content/system-status.rst

     decommissioning our old NFS storage servers and introducing new servers.
     Over time, this will result in a more stable and responsive environment for all GenomeDK users.

+.. event:: Building maintenance
+    :uid: building-maintenance-20190507
+    :start: 2019-05-07 08:00 +0200
+    :end: 2019-05-07 12:00 +0200
+    :tags: compute

+    Due to critical building maintenance on 7th of May 8:00-12:00 we have to lower the power output to the minimum.
+Therefore, the downtime procedure will be followed.
+We hope to limit the scope of this downtime to only compute nodes, and keep the rest of the cluster fully operational.